oscar-monsalve/electric-machines/dc_machine/plan.md

 3. **shunt.py**: Field in parallel with armature
 4. **series.py**: Field in series with armature
 5. **compound.py**: Both series + shunt field (cumulative/differential)

----

-Would you like me to adjust any of these design decisions before finalizing the plan?